More Specials: Accolades

 At the end of 1980, it was named the year's 32nd best album by the NME, and 31st best by OOR.
 In 1995, Melody Maker included it in a list of "great lost albums," having been chosen for inclusion by Simon Price, who wrote an accompanying essay for the album's entry.
 The album was included in the book 1001 Albums You Must Hear Before You Die.
 In 1987, Rockdelux named it the 91st best album released between 1980 and 1986.
 In 2003, Mojo included in their list of the "Top 50 Eccentric Albums," while in 2007 they included in their list of "The 80 Greatest Albums of the 80s."
-In 2006, Gary Mulholland included it in his list of the "261 Greatest Albums Since Punk and Disco."
+In 2006, Garry Mulholland included it in Fear of Music: The 261 Greatest Albums Since Punk and Disco.
 It is listed in Amy Britton's book Revolution Rock: The Albums Which Defined Two Decades.
 Steve Taylor wrote in The A to X of Alternative Music that the Specials "made the music less obviously antagonistic and as a result more powerfully brooding."